As some states return to their pre-COVID-19 licensure requirements, please consider these legal and licensure implications from MedChi.

-As COVID-19 continues to be an ongoing public health issue, practices have decided to adopt and implement telemedicine to reach their patients and continue to give them the care they need.
-Considering this, Medical Mutual has temporarily suspended the underwriting rule that initial patient interactions need to be face-to-face.
+In response to the pandemic, many practices have decided to adopt and implement telemedicine.
+Considering this, MEDICAL MUTUAL has temporarily suspended the underwriting rule that initial patient interactions need to be face-to-face.
 Insureds can now see both new and established patients via telemedicine services.
 As always, we recommend documenting these visits contemporaneously.
-To summarize, here are some key pieces of information regarding telemedicine:
+Here are some key resources regarding telemedicine:

 - Many health insurance carriers are waiving out-of-pocket costs for telehealth visits.
 It would be best to consult the individual carriers you contract with to see what their respective parameters are.